reinhardjs/simple-go-api-jwt-mongo/README.md

 ### Prerequisites

 This project is configured to be able to containerized using docker (Dockerfile).
-And deployed in single-node kubernetes cluster.
+And deployed on a single-node kubernetes cluster.
 (Deployment.yaml)

 Here is what i mean by single-node cluster, go checkout my story on medium here: